Keith is a former Management Consultant and an

 With his robust background in investment, Ron is particularly interested in improving the financial wellbeing of the SVR, and is keen on developing a new generation of engineers within the Heritage Skills Training Academy.
 Ron's expertise in helping to identify trusts and grant-making bodies is proving invaluable, as the Charitable Trust looks increasingly to these sources of income in the future.

-Diane became a working member at 16 on the Severn Valley Limited and on Bridgnorth based buffet cars in 1978.
-She moved to the Plant & Machinery Department, assisting with trolley and diesel shunter maintenance, passing out as a shunter driver in 1980, before joining the station staff, concentrating on booking office and station gardens.
-She also helped found the Severn Valley Venturer dining service and continues as part of its management team and is a regular cook.
-She was co-ordinator for the vital Santa operation from 1995 to 2019, retiring from the role in January 2020.
-Diane is chair of the Staffing Committee, which focusses on volunteers, in partnership with the Volunteer Liaison Office and she sits on the Accommodation Forum - a group committed to trying to improve facilities for volunteers on the SVR..
+Diane became a working member at 16 on the Severn Valley Limited.
+Initially working in Bridgnorth on the buffet cars, she passed out as a shunter driver in 1980.
+Diane then joined Bridgnorth station staff and also became a founding member of the Severn Valley Venturer dining service.
+Diane was co-ordinator for the vital Santa operation from 1995 to 2019, retiring from the role in January 2020.
+Diane is chair of the Staffing Committee, which focusses on volunteers, in partnership with the Volunteer Liaison Office and also sits on the Accommodation Forum.

-In her "real life", Diane worked as a Primary School teacher for over 30 years and, for the five years before taking early retirement, became an Acting Headteacher raising the attainment of failing schools.
+In her "real life", Diane worked as a Primary School teacher for over 30 years, including five year as an acting headteacher.
 She makes use of her professional skills and knowledge in supporting the development of educational and people centred activities.

 Diane became a director of SVR Company (Guarantee) Board in 1993, taking over as chairman in 2020 and becoming a director of the SVR (Holdings) plc at the same time.
 Diane joined the Trust board in 2021.